Skip to Content

 MASSACHUSETTS

-For example, a single mother of three in Massachusetts with no income may receive about $783 in cash aid, $785 in food benefits, and $600 in utility support, plus child care assistance and Medicaid coverage.
+A single mother with two children in Massachusetts with no income may receive up to $783 in cash assistance, $785 in food benefits, and $600 in utility support, along with child care assistance and Medicaid coverage.

 CASH$783